Hempel joins IMO public-private partnership to help prevent biofouling on ships’ hulls

 At Hempel, our purpose is to shape a brighter future with sustainable coating solutions.
 We firmly believe that we will succeed as a business only if we place sustainability at our heart.
 Not only is it the right thing to do, it will strengthen our competitive position, make ourselves more resilient and reduce our risk.

 Hempel was founded in Copenhagen, Denmark in 1915.
-It is proudly owned by the Hempel Foundation, which ensures a solid economic base for the Hempel Group and supports cultural, social, humanitarian and scientific purposes around the world.
+It is majority owned by the Hempel Foundation, which ensures a solid economic base for the Hempel Group and supports cultural, social, humanitarian and scientific purposes around the world.